-metformin and saxagliptin
+Metformin and saxagliptin

-Brand Name: Kombiglyze XR
+Brand name: Kombiglyze XR

 What is metformin and saxagliptin?

 Metformin works by decreasing glucose (sugar) production in the liver and decreasing absorption of glucose by the intestines.
 Saxagliptin works by regulating the levels of insulin your body produces after eating.

 Metformin and saxagliptin may also be used for purposes not listed in this medication guide.

-You should not use this medication if you have kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you have severe kidney disease or diabetic ketoacidosis (call your doctor for treatment).

 high triglycerides (a type of fat in the blood);